Chen Yi (marshal): People's Republic of China

-After the founding of the People's Republic of China, Chen became mayor of Shanghai.
-He also served as vice premier from 1954 to 1972 and foreign minister from 1958 to 1972 and president of the China Foreign Affairs University from 1961 to 1969.
-As vice premier, he was present during the breakup of Sino-Soviet relations.
-In August 1960, Chen Yi attempted to ease tensions with the Soviets, declaring on one instance to the Soviet Ambassador to Beijing that Moscow should stop "severing the friendship between the two nations," and two weeks later to the Soviet deputy foreign minister that Moscow and Beijing should both try to save the alliance.
+After the founding of the People's Republic of China, Chen continued to serve as Mayor of Shanghai.
+He also served as Vice Premier from 1954 to 1972 and Foreign Minister from 1958 to 1972, then President of the China Foreign Affairs University from 1961 to 1969.
+As Vice Premier, he was present during the breakup of Sino-Soviet relations.
+In August 1960, Chen Yi attempted to ease tensions with the Soviets, declaring on one instance to the Soviet Ambassador to Beijing that Moscow should stop "severing the friendship between the two nations," and two weeks later to the Soviet Deputy Foreign Minister that Moscow and Beijing should both try to save the alliance.

+A CIA file dated 23 July 1951 named Chen Yi as a military advisor to North Vietnamese forces then being stationed in Inter-Region 4.

+In June 1958, Mao changed the Party and government structure by establishing groups in charge of finance, legal matters, foreign affairs, science, and culture and education which bypassed the State Council.
+Chen was made the head of the Foreign Affairs Group.

+In 1961, Chen Yi, then Head of the Foreign Affairs Group, meets with Tunisia's Ambassador to USSR, Poland and Czechoslovakia Ahmed Mestiri in Beijing to discuss China's support at the UN Security Council in the conflict between France and Tunisia around the Bizerte Naval Base.

+In 1962, Chen called for some market-style experiments in the cultural field.
+In comparison to most other top leadership in China, he was more supportive of artistic autonomy.